litchipi/website/data/blog/rust/containers_in_rust/part2.md

 ```

 This function exit the process with a return code got from the `get_retcode` function implemented
 by our `Errcode` enum.
-Let's implement it in the most easy and stupid way:
+Let's implement it in the most easy and stupid way, it can be useful later if we want to
+have meaningful return codes:
 ``` rust
 impl Errcode{
     // Translate an Errcode::X into a number to return (the Unix way)